pleiszenburg/zugbruecke/docs/source/security.rst

 - **DO NOT** run untrusted code (or DLLs)!
 - **DO NOT** use *zugbruecke* for any security related tasks such as encryption, decryption, authentication and handling of keys or passwords!
+- **DO NOT** drive any physical hardware with it unless you keep it under constant supervision!
 - **DO NOT** run it with root / super users privileges!

 The following problems also directly apply to *zugbruecke*: